Survivor NZ

-Survivor NZ was a New Zealand reality game show based on the international Survivor format.
+Survivor NZ is a New Zealand reality game show based on the international Survivor format.
 The series premiered on 7 May 2017 on the TVNZ 2, which also holds the broadcast rights to Australian Survivor.
 The show was renewed for a second season filmed in early 2018 and released on April 22.

 Following the basic premise of other international versions of the format, it features a group of contestants who are marooned in an isolated location, where they must provide food, water, fire, and shelter for themselves.
 The contestants compete in challenges for rewards and immunity from elimination.
 The contestants are progressively eliminated from the game as they are voted out by their fellow contestants until only one remains and is given the title of "Sole Survivor" and awarded the grand prize.
 The first season's "Sole Survivor" received the prize of $100,000 New Zealand Dollars.
 By the second season, the prize for the winner got bumped up to $250,000.